Overview

 This section describes the various types of deployments and options used for each.

-A non exhaustive list of some common node types:
+A non exhaustive list of some common roles assumed by nodes:

 ValidatorSecures the Relay Chain by staking DOT, validating proofs from collators on parachains and voting on consensus along with other validators.